Shoot (professional wrestling): Other shoots

 Example of spontaneous events that are not shoots include mistakes by wrestlers (these are known as botches) or matches where the wrestlers are good enough to not need to plan and rehearse beforehand.
 In such matches the wrestlers go into the match with only the length of the match and what the result should be, and work with each other off instinct and experience, often by "calling spots" in a voice low enough the crowd cannot hear until they reach the finish.
 The job of the referee will usually involve reminding them of time limits and often calling for the match to "go home" to the intended ending.
 Another way a referee may be involved is if there is an injury, or one of the wrestlers fails to respond to a 10 count or a pin.
 In some promotions referees are instructed to adjudicate regardless of the intended finish, resulting in a shoot ending with an "incorrect" winner, or one where the match finish is different.

 Shoots may also involve those outside the wrestling business.
 In 1984, while filming a 20/20 segment on professional wrestling, reporter John Stossel remarked to wrestler David "Dr. D" Schultz that wrestling was fake.
 Yelling "You think this is fake?", Schultz slapped him and knocked him to the ground twice.
 Stossel claimed that he still suffered from pain and buzzing in his ears eight weeks after the assault.
 Schultz maintains that he attacked Stossel because WWF owner Vince McMahon wanted him to.

+TNA Victory Road (2011) ended with a shoot incident.
+Jeff Hardy was scheduled to challenge Sting for the TNA World Heavyweight Championship, but a heavily intoxicated Hardy had been in hiding for the duration of the event, arriving late and in doing so he evaded management before making his entrance into the arena and ring.
+Referee Brian Hebner quickly realised that Hardy was not in proper condition to wrestle and threw up the X sign prior to the match starting.
+This caused an on-screen intervention from "general manager" Eric Bischoff and an instruction from Bischoff to Sting to immediately and legitimately pin Hardy.
+After a tie-up and a handful of punches, Sting performed his finisher on Hardy.
+Hardy did not understand what was happening and attempted but failed to kick-out with Sting holding down the pin, with Hardy losing the match in only a few minutes.